DevSrSouza/kt-mc-packet/README.md

-# kt-mc-packet [WIP]
+# kt-mc-packet

-A Minecraft packet library for Kotlin multiplatform that uses Kotlinx.serialization to Encode and Decode Minecraft packets into objects.
+A Minecraft Java Edition packet library for Kotlin multiplatform that uses Kotlinx.serialization to Encode and Decode Minecraft packets into objects.

 ## Usage